-The school's system of pastoral care is centered on the form and year group.
+St Aidan's strives to support the wellbeing of Students, staff and the school community.
 Form Tutors care for students' personal welfare and monitor academic progress.
 The Head of Year is the contact point for parents, who are encouraged to get in touch whenever they feel there is need.
-Our experience is that a telephone call or brief meeting is usually sufficient to sort out any problems that arise.
+Our experience is that a telephone call or brief meeting is usually sufficient to resolve any problems that arise.